twilio/twilio-php/README.md

 * PHP >= 5.5
 * The PHP JSON extension

+## Docker Image

+The `Dockerfile` present in this repository and its respective `twilio/twilio-php` Docker image are currently used by Twilio for testing purposes only.

 # Getting help

 If you need help installing or using the library, please contact Twilio Support at help@twilio.com first.
 Twilio's Support staff are well-versed in all of the Twilio Helper Libraries, and usually reply within 24 hours.